 Limited Time Offer

-Have a hard to heat room?
+Have a hard to heat or cool room?
 IT'S TIME to get a new Mitsubishi Ductless Mini-Split System from Smith & Keene.

 Homeowners love the cost savings that split ductless systems offer.
 Their small size and direct delivery of temperature control means operating on less power and greater efficiencies than traditional duct systems.
 You control the temperature in each room, allowing you to decide which rooms get heated or cooled.
 This zoning of specific rooms in your home means you can eliminate the heating or cooling of unoccupied rooms, further increasing efficiency and lowering your utility bill.